hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_8_Level_Design_III_Arhitecture_and_Destruction.md

 1. Generate the walls and connections between the regions.
 2. Generate the contents of each region.

 This step will divide the region into subregions.
-Subdivision approach is similar to perviously mentioned region splitting.
-This time the sub division will be more flexible and open-ended.
-Also we will place objects on these subregions.
+Subdivision approach is similar to previously mentioned region splitting.
+This time the subdivision will be more flexible and open-ended.
+Also, we will place objects on these subregions.
 This method will prevent overlapping.

 ### Discussion